DwiMunir/React-Quran-App/README.md

 # React Al-Qur'an App
-This project is just a learning project for everyone who is learning React for the first time, especially for students at [qodr.or.id](https://qodr.or.id)
+This project is just a learning project for everyone who is learning React for the first time, happy coding :)

 ## Technology
 here I use several libraries to help in the developing process.